-- Door swings may not include knee and toe clearances in meeting the clear floor space requirements at doors. - □ All Type A and Type B bathroom doors may not overlap into the 30" x 48" clear floor space. - \Box Make sure roll-in showers have a inside clear usable floor space of at least 36" x 60". - \square Be sure shower or tub have a clear floor space of 30" x 60" at the approach. - □ Make sure toilet and shower/tub grab bar blocking is available and covering 31" to 37" above finished floor. - □ Make sure bathing fixtures are one-piece.
+- □ Door swings may not include knee and toe clearances in meeting the clear floor space requirements at doors. - □ All Type A and Type B bathroom doors may not overlap into the 30" x 48" clear floor space. - ☐ Make sure roll-in showers have a inside clear usable floor space of at least 36" x 60". - ☐ Be sure shower or tub have a clear floor space of 30" x 60" at the approach. - ☐ Make sure toilet and shower/tub grab bar blocking is available and covering 31" to 37" above finished floor. - □ Make sure bathing fixtures are one-piece.
 Type A and Type B units must have blocking molded to the fixture. - □ Be sure towel bars, toilet tissue, medicine cabinets, grab bars and wall hung sinks are blocked.
-In Type A units the rear grab bart behind toilet must be 36". - □ Talk about shower curb height and approach. - □ Make sure that roll-in shower drain is centered. - □ In Type A units the permanently mounted seats in roll-in showers and tub/showers are mandatory.
-Shower controls must be within 27" reach range of seat. - □ Make sure toilet is centered at 16" to 18" off adjacent wall.
-No tolerances accepted. - □ All bathing units must have offset tub controls in all bathrooms. - □ Make sure there will be 30" x 48" clear floor space at all bathroom fixtures in Type A and Type B units. - □ All full bathrooms must have recessed medicine cabinets as well as full-width vanity mirrors.
-Type A units mount at 44" max. above finished floor. - □ In Type A and Type B units the clear floor space must be centered on the bathroom lavatories.
+In Type A units the rear grab bart behind toilet must be 36". - ☐ Talk about shower curb height and approach. - ☐ Make sure that roll-in shower drain is centered. - □ In Type A units the permanently mounted seats in roll-in showers and tub/showers are mandatory.
+Shower controls must be within 27" reach range of seat. - ☐ Make sure toilet is centered at 16" to 18" off adjacent wall.
+No tolerances accepted. - ☐ All bathing units must have offset tub controls in all bathrooms. - □ Make sure there will be 30" x 48" clear floor space at all bathroom fixtures in Type A and Type B units. - □ All full bathrooms must have recessed medicine cabinets as well as full-width vanity mirrors.
+Type A units mount at 44" max. above finished floor. - ☐ In Type A and Type B units the clear floor space must be centered on the bathroom lavatories. - ☐ In Type A units the 60" clear floor space for turning circle must be in all usable areas of the bathrooms.